-- You may choose your groups.

-- 6-7 people

-- Submit one e-mail per group to ggay@chalmers.se

-- Names of all group members.

-- If you want to be assigned to a team, e-mail me as soon as possible.

-- Due Thursday, November 5, 11:59 PM
+- You may choose your groups. - 6-7 people - Submit one e-mail per group to ggay@chalmers.se - Names of all members.
+I will reply with a group number. - Indicate in Canvas submission either team number or if you want to be assigned to a team. - Due Thursday, November 4, 11:59 PM